cellzyy/microlibrary/README.md

+> HOLD UP!
+>
+> We open source now: https://mctnb.github.io/microlibrary/main.ts
+>
+> When you edit, make a PR with your changes and I will review them!

 # What is MicroLibrary

 A hands-free library for MakeCode.
 With over 10 functions so far.
 I am constantly making updates to this.
 Using MicroLibrary you agree to the MIT License.